Healthy House Entryway Ideas: How to Stop Toxins at the Front Door

 Marley’s Monsters UNpaper Towel

-Vacuum: One of the best entryway ideas you can implement in order to keep toxins from being tracked around your house is to vacuum.
+One of the best entryway ideas you can implement in order to keep toxins from being tracked around your house is to vacuum.
 Use a vacuum with a HEPA filter and get in the habit of vacuuming your entryway and rugs on a regular basis.
+Because your entryway is doing the hard work of trapping dust and pesticides, it needs to be cleared out regularly.
+I recommend vacuuming your entryway rugs at least every other day using a vacuum equipped with a sealed HEPA filter.
+This ensures that the small particles of lead dust or coal tar are actually trapped in the machine rather than being exhausted back into your breathing zone.
 We use a stick vacuum that stays in the entryway area at least every other day.
 It helps keep the rest of the house clean like you wouldn’t believe.

 must have toxin free entryway ideas, furniture and tools

-In Season Shoes Only: Keeping out of season shoes stored somewhere besides the entryway has made my life a MILLION times easier.
-Maybe you’re not in the same boat we are, but living in the Midwest we have summer shoes and winter shoes/boots.
+Keeping out of season shoes stored somewhere besides the entryway has made my life a MILLION times easier.
+Maybe you’re not in the same boat we are, but living in the midwest we have summer shoes and winter shoes/boots.
 Even if we keep it to the bare minimum, we still have plenty of shoes around between the five of us.
 Each kid gets a basket to keep their current season’s shoes in and I store the rest out of sight and out of the way so they don’t cause more clutter and bring in more unnecessary toxins.

 certified toxin free entryway furniture for a healthy house